Properly done, telling people how they

 Lazerrick Young, Portfolio Recovery Associates, Hutchinson, Kansas

 “I greatly value the information that Dr. Belt shared with the class.
 I hope that as I practice these new skills it’ll be helpful to others as well as myself.
 The stories Dr. Belt shared, helped to put meat on the bones of class material.”

-Philip Lutz, Maintenance Manager, Catholic Care Center, Wichita, KS
+Philip Lutz, Maintenance Manager, Catholic Care Center, Wichita, Kansas

 “Good information, great process.
 Dr. Belt was very well prepared and very knowledgeable as well as very entertaining!
 Felt I got great information, enjoyed the networking as well.
 Great value.”

-Geni Woody, First National Bank of Hutchinson, Hutchinson, KS
+Geni Woody, First National Bank of Hutchinson, Hutchinson, Kansas

 If you work with employees, staff, and or project teams, this class will help you communicate better and build a strong relationship with your team, while motivating each member.